LeonAlbers/Spotify-Download-Discordbot/README.md

 # Spotify-Download-Discordbot

-Discordbot for downloading songs by their Spotify link
+Discord Bot for downloading songs by their Spotify link.

+It takes a link to a Spotify song, playlist or album and downloads the songs as .flac files.
+The downloaded files will be uploaded to Google Drive and the Bot will send link to the created folder.

 # How to install